antongolub/npm-registry-firewall/README.md

 <details>
   <summary>To mitigate security and legal risks</summary>

 Open Source is essential for modern software development.
 [According to various estimates](https://www.perforce.com/blog/vcs/using-open-source-code-in-proprietary-software), at least 60% of the resulting codebase is composed of open repositories, libraries and packages.
-And keeps growing.
-[Synopsys OSSRA 2021 report](https://www.synopsys.com/content/dam/synopsys/sig-assets/reports/rep-ossra-2021.pdf) found that 98% of applications have open source components.
+And it keeps growing.
+[Synopsys OSSRA 2021 report](https://www.synopsys.com/content/dam/synopsys/sig-assets/reports/rep-ossra-2021.pdf) found that 98% of applications have open source dependencies.

 But _open_ does not mean _free_.
 The price is the risk that you take:
 * Availability